Puerto Vallarta to Mexico City

-PV > Guadalajara > Guanajuato > San Migele de Allende > Mexico City
+Puerto Vallarta > Gudalajara > Guanjuato > San Migel de Allende > CDMX

-After outstanding rides down Baja and on highways 40D and 23, Mazatlan to/from Durango, I had a good 1-week reset in Chacala, Lo De Marco, and Puerto Vallarta (PV).
-I needed to decide my route from PV.
-The coastal route to Manzanillo and Acapulco, or head inland to Mexico City.
-After some deliberation, I went with the inland route.
-Here are details on roads taken and stays in some outstanding and highly recommended places to ride through in Mexico.
+After some epic rides down Baja and on highways 40D and 23, I took a week to reset in Chacala, Lo De Marco, and Puerto Vallarta (PV).
+I had to decide my next route: the coastal path to Manzanillo and Acapulco, or the inland trek to Mexico City.
+After some thought, I chose the inland route.
+Here are the details on the roads I took and the fantastic places I stayed at along the way.

 Duration & Distances